lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 Serilog.Log.Information "Something important"
 ```

 Events that were just sent to the terminal now can be seen in any of your configured sinks, which is useful to diagnose code that you're not running in interactive mode such as ongoing scheduled production processes.

-You can connect to your event sink of choice halfway through a running process and you'll see whatever would be displayed in the terminal if you had executed it manually! 🎉
+You can connect to your event sink of choice halfway through a running session and you'll see whatever would be displayed in the terminal as if you had executed it manually! 🎉

 ## Time to score that home run

-It's been a long journey, but believe it or not between 3<sup>rd</sup> base and the home plate there's only **a single line of code**.
+It's been a long journey, but thanks to it, between 3<sup>rd</sup> base and the home plate there's only **a single line of code**.
 We need a hosted centralized log repository, so we need to move away from the rolling file.
 I'm going to use [Serilog.Sinks.Seq](https://github.com/serilog/serilog-sinks-seq) here but since this choice only impacts one line of code, feel free to do your own research and try different solutions.
-You can install the free dev version of Seq on the smallest linux box in Azure, it seems to work fine.
+Note that you can install the free dev version of Seq on the smallest linux box in Azure, it seems to work fine.

 ```fsharp
 // replace the rolling file with Seq